Favorite Whites for Your Home’s Exterior

 We don’t always expect our clients to know or care how much sunlight their house is exposed to or how much shade is created with the trees and other landscape elements.
 Cladding, such as textured stucco and cedar shake can automatically make a color appear darker by creating shadows; therefore, different surfaces play a role in how paint appears.
 For example, on stucco homes paint appears darker.
 Furthermore, there are undertones at play.
 Ignore all this and find yourself with the wrong white paint on your biggest investment.

-Let’s dive into some of brick&batten’s favorite whites and why!
+Let’s dive into some of brick&batten’s favorite whites and why we love them!

 1. Sea Pearl by Benjamin Moore: